gbv/validation-error-format/README.md

 The current, preliminary draft is made available at <https://gbv.github.io/validation-error-format/>.

+See [directory `examples`](examples) for an example implementation of an XML validator supporting this error format.

 ## tl;dr

 Errors have `message`, optional `level` and `types`, and `positions`.
 Positions can be given in multiple formats, for instance character position, line number, and line/column: